Lauren Jackson: National team career

+In February 2024, Jackson helped the Opals qualify for the 2024 Summer Olympics.
+She initially intended to retire for a third time after the qualifying tournament, but the following month she was named in the Opals Olympic squad, who accepted her request to bring her children to the Olympics.
+Jackson had a reduced participation, with only twenty minutes and six points through the tournament, but became the first Australian athlete to win medals in five editions of the Olympic Games once she earned the bronze.

+A month after the 2024 Olympics, Jackson underwent a knee replacement.
+She subsequently retired from international duties for the final time.

+Coaching career

+Jackson served as head coach of the Albury Wodonga Bandits women's team in the 2019 NBL1 season.

 Health issues

 Jackson has had multiple injuries.
 In 2008, after the Olympics, she had surgery to fix her ankle.
 In 2009, she had two stress fractures in her back.
 In December 2010, she had an Achilles injury.
 She sustained the injury playing in Australia.
 Between January 2011 and February 2012, she had surgeries to assist with Achilles and hip injuries.
 She had surgery on her left hip acetabular labrum in June 2011 in Vail, Colorado at the Richard Steadman Clinic.
 She said of the surgery: "This is a really, really tough decision, but after talking with my doctors and my family, we felt that immediate surgery is the best course of action.
 With something painful like this hip injury, I want to be especially proactive.
 I plan to stay in Seattle to be here with my team and try my best to be back on the court as soon as possible.
 My goal is to be at full strength by the end of the season."
 She did rehabilitation twice a day in an attempt to speed her recovery.
 Afterwards, Jackson injured her right knee, requiring more surgery in 2012.
 Another knee injury while playing in China in 2014 degraded into arthritis, and her knee required much surgical intervention during the following years, including a long hospitalisation in January 2016 after her knee joint suffered a postsurgical infection.
 All the consequences of this knee problem led to Jackson's first retirement from pro basketball in March 2016.
 During her WNBL return in 2022, Jackson played several games with a broken foot before a tear in her right Achilles ended her season in February 2023.

-Jackson has expressed interest in undergoing a knee reconstruction, as "I don't want to walk with a limp for the rest of my life."
+After retiring, Jackson went through a partial knee reconstruction, and decided to quit the painkillers and sleeping pills that she had been taking since the age of 20 to deal with chronic pain, leading to drug withdrawal.
+Her unretirement in the 2020s had Jackson using medicinal cannabis to reduce her pain.